Jessie Mueller: 2020–present: Broadway return and career moving forward

-Mueller is starring alongside Tracy Letts in the play The Minutes on Broadway.
-Previews began on February 25, 2020, at the Cort Theatre with the show originally scheduled open on March 15.
+Mueller starred alongside Tracy Letts in the play The Minutes on Broadway.
+Previews began on February 25, 2020, at the Cort Theatre with the show originally scheduled to open on March 15.
 However, the production, following a public mandate that closed all Broadway theaters, was halted due to the COVID-19 crisis.
 The show resumed previews in April 2022 at Studio 54 and officially opened on April 17.

-On July 15, 2021, she joined the cast of a new movie set to be released from Paramount Pictures next year titled Secret Headquarters.
+On July 15, 2021, Mueller joined the cast of a new movie set to be released from Paramount Pictures in 2022 titled Secret Headquarters.
 Mueller also voiced the character Rider in the Netflix children's animated series Centaurworld, which premiered July 30, 2021.

 Personal life

 In 2009, Mueller met and began a relationship with Andy Truschinski, an actor, film producer, and playwright, while performing opposite him in a Goodman Theatre production of A Christmas Carol.
 The couple reside together in New York City.